 It’s said that “necessity is the mother of invention” – and self-awareness may become a required “skill” to navigate the turbulent waters of today’s complex workplace and more transparent cultural environment.

 Let me set the record straight – as an organizational consultant, I’m not in disagreement with Cashman’s points or the Korn Ferry study – I welcome the findings.
 I consider self-awareness to be the foundation of all self-learning and change.
-Without it, we’re doomed to more unconscious choices that create much of the pain and suffering, personally and collectively, that are driving us towards seeking greater enlightenment.
+Without it, we’re stuck in unconscious choices that create much of the pain and suffering, personally and collectively, that are driving us towards seeking greater enlightenment.

 But pursuing self-awareness as just another business tool – however we magnify it’s “value,” leaves us bereft of its deeper purpose and extraordinary life-changing potential.
 Self-awareness isn’t simply another tool to change habits – but a means for genuine transformation.